 Can I take 'For your cholesterol' alongside other medicines and supplements?

 Yes!
-It is absolutely safe for your customers to take 'For your cholesterol' alongside any medicine or food supplement.
+It is absolutely safe for you to take 'For your cholesterol' alongside any medicine or food supplement.

-In fact probiotics generally have very few contra-indications.
-To read safety information about the rest of our range, and when you should not take probiotics, you may like to read 'When should I not take probiotics?'
+In fact live cultures generally have very few contra-indications.
+To read safety information about when you should not take live cultures, you may like to read 'When should I not take live cultures?' in the Probiotics Learning Lab.

-Many people who take medication such as statins may also wish to take this product.
+Many people who take medication such as statins (see Probiotics Learning Lab for more glossary terms) may also wish to take this product.
 This is absolutely fine.
 ‘For your cholesterol’ does not interfere with the efficacy of statins, and its mechanisms of action are completely different to those of statins.
 Live cultures are confined to within the gut, whereas statins act upon the liver to decrease production of cholesterol.

 In the clinical trial which has been completed on the strains in ‘For your cholesterol’ no side effects were reported.
 In addition the mechanisms of action of these particular live cultures are slow and steady which greatly reduces the risk of side effects and interactions with medicines and other natural supplements.
-To read more about this see - are there any side effects from taking probiotics?
+To read more about this head over to the Probiotics Learning Lab - are there any side effects from taking live cultures?

 Consider this: We harbour in the region of 100 trillion microorganisms in our body.
 Adding 1.2 billion daily is not going to throw off the balance in a negative way, or cause any negative reactions with any other medicines or supplements which we might be taking.
-If you are still in doubt, you might find this helpful - is it possible to overdose on probiotics?
+If you are still in doubt, you might find this FAQ, over in the Probiotics Learning Lab, helpful - is it possible to overdose on live cultures?

 Moving onto the Alpha-linolenic acid in ‘For your cholesterol’, this type of omega 3 from cold-pressed virgin flaxseed oil is different from the omega 3 found in fish oil, which is mainly in the form of EPA and DHA.
 These can both be taken at the same time since they work in different ways: Alpha-linolenic acid can help to maintain normal cholesterol levels, whereas EPA and DHA can help to maintain normal triglyceride levels.